haribharadwaj/syllabi/CSD2045_PhysiologicalAssessment.md

 ## Attendance Policy
 Face-to-face meeting in class is the primary modality of instruction and in-person attendance is generally expected for all classes throughout the semester.
-However, absence or remote attendance due any unavoidable reasons will be accommodated.
+However, absence or remote attendance due to unavoidable reasons will be accommodated.
 To facilitate this, lectures/seminars will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
 If you need to miss a class or attend remotely, please inform the instructor